 A. Yes, we accept direct bank transfers.
 Please ensure your phone number or email address is mentioned while doing so.
 Please write to email@example.com for bank details.

 Q. Your plans are a day’s plan that I have to follow for 7 days.
 Can I get a 7 day plan with different meals each day?

-A. A different plan for each day of the week would be quite time consuming to make and therefore quite expensive for both of you and us.
+A. A different plan for each day of the week would be quite time consuming to make and therefore quite expensive for most.
 Please ask your adviser for substitutes.
 Using substitutes you can vary your daily meals as per your preferences.

-Q. I don’t like your format.
-Can I get a plan in a format of my choice.
+Q. Can I get a plan in a format of my choice?

 Q. Why is everything in grams?
 Why can’t we use glasses and cups?

 A. Glasses and cups are measure of volume, not weight.
 Nutritional data, worldwide, is based on weight and therefore that is what we too use.
 Additionally, there are no standard sizes of glasses, cups or spoons.
 Therefore, using those as a standard unit of measure in our plans will not work.
 However, we realise that grams isn’t an easy measurement to stick to and have therefore included equivalents in the plan instructions based on accepted volume/weight equivalents, such as a tablespoon being about 15gm and a teaspoon being about 5gm.
 Therefore, for instance, 100 grams is likely to be 6 tablespoons and 2 teaspoons for most grains and finely chopped vegetables.

 Q. Can we substitute foods or do we have to eat the same every day?